citra-emu/citra-web/site/content/entry/citra-progress-report-2023-h2/index.md

 Developer SachinV [refactored](https://github.com/citra-emu/citra/pull/7026) DSP interrupt handling which makes the implementation easier to use and unit test.

 Steveice10 also landed a bunch of audio improvements, one of which specifically benefits Android users.
-Since Android phones often vary in performance, Citra employs a dynamic approach to audio streching on said platform, where it is automatically enabled or disabled depending on whether the game is running at full speed or not.
+Since Android phones often vary in performance, Citra employs a dynamic approach to audio stretching on said platform, where it is automatically enabled or disabled depending on whether the game is running at full speed or not.
 This ensures that no jarring audio cutoffs occur during gameplay.
-However, many users noted that audio streching noticeably lowered the final audio quality and would exhibit strange speedups and slowdowns at random times.
+However, many users noted that audio stretching noticeably lowered the final audio quality and would exhibit strange speedups and slowdowns at random times.

 To make a long story short, when the time stretcher is turned off, audio samples would be flushed from it into the output before proceeding with regular audio.
 If the amount of audio in the stretcher was too large for the output buffer, Citra would leave sample data behind in the stretcher.
 Then, when the stretcher is enabled again, the leftover audio from the past would be played, leading to a desync in audio playback.
 To solve this, Steveice10 [clears the remaining stretcher data](https://github.com/citra-emu/citra/pull/7081) after flushing to the output as much as possible.

 A significant rework was also done to the ACC decoder infrastructure by the same developer.
 Because the AAC codec used by 3DS games was patented, Citra could not bundle a library to decode it.
-Rather it needed to rely on the host operating system facilities, which can vary widly on quality and features.
+Rather it needed to rely on the host operating system facilities, which can vary widely on quality and features.
 For example the Windows WMF ACC decoder is riddled with bugs from having too [low volume](https://www.djuced.com/kb/my-m4a-and-aac-files-volume-are-too-low-on-windows-11-update-22h2/), producing [incorrect](https://forum.blackmagicdesign.com/viewtopic.php?f=21&t=169250#p897900) audio waveforms and, more relevant for us, [causing](https://github.com/citra-emu/citra/issues/5932) audio desync in rhythm games like Rhythm Heaven Megamix.

 As it turns out though, the patent for ACC-LC, the codec used by the 3DS specifically, has been considered expired for many years.
 Other groups like [Fedora's legal team](https://bugzilla.redhat.com/show_bug.cgi?id=1501522#c112) and [Flatpak maintainers](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/-/merge_requests/293#note_87343708) have also concluded that the patents for AAC-LC have expired and can be considered free for use.
 With this information, Steivece10 stripped out the various AAC decoder implementations and replaced them with one universal bundled decoder, trimmed down to include only the relevant codec.
 This makes Citra's support of AAC no longer require specific external dependencies like in the case of Linux.
 It also makes it consistent across different platforms instead of having varying latency and quality depending on the supported backend.
 Further work on improving ACC support can be performed on this one backend for all platforms as needed.